DeanCefola/Azure-Blueprints/readme.md

-** Manage Azure Blueprints, Import / Export:**
+**How to Manage Azure Blueprints, Import / Export:**
 ============================
---.Download the Manage-AzureRMBlueprint.ps1 script
+	Install-Script -Name Manage-AzureRMBlueprint `
+		-AllowPrerelease `
+		-AcceptLicense `
+		-Repository PSGallery `
+		-MinimumVersion 2.3 `
+		-Force `
+		-Verbose

-** To EXPORT Blueprints from your subscription do the following:**
+**To EXPORT Blueprints from your subscription do the following:**
 ============================
 Manage-AzureRMBlueprint.ps1 `
     -Mode Export `